Cloacina Collective

 Founder and Senior Advisor

-Her practice integrates executive advisory, organisational insight, and a body of writing on unseen labour and the ethics of maintenance.
+Her practice integrates executive advisory, organisational insight, and a body of writing examining unseen labour, maintenance, and the ethics of responsibility within complex systems.

 Learn more about the founder →